Salt Lake City International Airport: Ground transportation

 Rail and bus services that connect the surrounding region to Salt Lake City International Airport include TRAX light rail service from the Airport station, UTA bus service (via TRAX), and FrontRunner commuter rail (via TRAX).

-Ground transportation is available from the airport to ski resorts and locations throughout Salt Lake, Davis, Weber, Utah, and Summit counties.
-Many Salt Lake taxis, limousines, and shuttles accommodate ski equipment.
+There is a pedestrian and bicycle trail on the south side of the runways connecting the airport and urban Salt Lake City, which is open to the public during daylight and early evening hours year round and accessible at other times to persons possessing an airport badge.

 General aviation

 Despite being the 28th busiest airport in the world in terms of aircraft operations, the airport still maintains a large general aviation presence.
 In 2008, 19% of aircraft movements at the airport came from general aviation traffic.
 This is in contrast to most large airports, which encourage general aviation aircraft to use smaller or less busy airports in order to prevent delays to commercial traffic.
 The airport is able to effectively handle both commercial and general aviation traffic largely in part to the airport's layout and airspace structure.
 Nearly all general aviation operations are conducted on the east side of the airport, away from commercial traffic.
 Additionally, smaller and relatively slower general aviation aircraft arrive and depart the airport in ways that generally do not hinder the normal flow of arriving or departing commercial aircraft.

-2021 data shows that there were 337 general aviation aircraft based at the airport.
+In 2021, there were 337 general aviation aircraft based at the airport.
 The airport has three fixed-base operators; Signature Flight Support, Atlantic Aviation, and Menzies Aviation located on the east side of the airport.
 The airport has facilities for air ambulance, law enforcement, as well as state and federal government aircraft.
 Additionally, the airport is home to several flight training facilities.